Mrosa99/ElectronicBook/README.md

    - Import the provided MySQL scripts into your database management system to create the necessary tables and populate them with sample data.
    - For more step by step instructions follow this link: https://www.youtube.com/watch?v=u96rVINbAUI&ab_channel=WebDevSimplified (WorkBench not required)
-   - For written steps go to the "How to install MySQL" section below.

 3. **Configure Database Connection:**